-About two weeks after your portrait session, we have you come into the studio for your order session.
+About a week after your portrait session, we have you come into the studio for your order session.
 At this session we show you all the final images and show you a variety of products including designed pieces, wall portraits, frames, canvases, storyboards, etc. It is best that anyone involved in making the purchase is present at this session, as many of the products are only available at this time and this session gives you the best pricing for all of our products.
-Orders are sent to the lab immediately after the order session and most orders are ready for pickup in two to four weeks.
+Orders are sent for retouching immediately after the order session and most orders are ready for pickup in three to four weeks.

 The gallery above shows some favorite images from countless portrait sessions over the years!
 The blog posts below show our recent work with kids in our Tallahassee studio or on location!
 You can also use the search bar below to find specific things on the blog!

 Its not often I put someone in uniform and they are MORE comfortable than in their casual clothes, but when Nate put on his ROTC uniform for his senior portraits at Leon High School, it was like he finally relaxed into his most comfortable self.
 I definitely think...

 I am so incredibly proud of this girl!
 Alyssa is the most mature, responsible, sensible teenager I have ever met.
 At her core, she is truly kind and generous and I won't lie, she makes me want to be a better person when I am with her!
 She has been working her butt...

 Its so amazing to follow families for the big moments in their lives!
 For Gillian, I first photographed her family when she was in middle school.
 Over the years, I have photographed senior portraits, family portrait and now Gillian's graduation portraits!
 I am so...

 Westcott fountain and Ruby Diamond Auditorium are easily the most recognizable spots on Florida State's campus and its easily understandable why every FSU graduate wants to do their grad photos with that as the background.
 Graduation photos have become increasingly...